- Annual meetings

 Implement a European platform under the umbrella of the EAAP where all scientists, during their early career, meet and share their experiences, expectations and aspirations.

-Reach young scientists, encourage them to expand their scientific networks through social media, workshops, and other activities at the EAAP meetings or remotely within our club.
+Reach young scientists, encourage them to expand their scientific networks through social media and activities at the EAAP meetings.

 Allow Young and Early Career Scientists to: